-The Group continues to execute its strategy to grow all areas of its damages based plaintiff litigation business, but with a focus on growing other specialties at a faster rate than the personal injury practice area.
-The Group intends to grow in the future organically and through acquisitions.
+The Group continues to execute its strategy to grow its damages based plaintiff litigation business with a focus on personal injuries and class actions.
+The Group intends to grow organically in FY25, with a pipeline of acquisition opportunities also being available for consideration.